 Follow the Journey

-The Surgeon General was in Detroit on October 11-12, 2012 for a series of meetings and events on the National Prevention Strategy:
+Former Surgeon General Dr. Regina Benjamin was in Detroit on October 11-12, 2012 for a series of meetings and events on the National Prevention Strategy:

 - Metropolitan Detroit Interfaith Meeting on the National Prevention Strategy, hosted by Project Healthy Living and Second Ebenezer Church.
 Dr. Benjamin spoke about the National Prevention Strategy, and a panel of four local faith leaders, faith-based health care organizations, and consumer advocates discussed opportunities to promote prevention and preventive services within faith communities.